 A root infection doesn’t always present with any symptoms, which is why seeing us for routine checkups is so crucial.
 When you keep these appointments, our dentist can diagnose the infection at that time and treat the tooth before you ever feel any pain.

 Some common symptoms that indicate an infected or abscessed tooth are:

 - Puffy, inflamed, or irritated gums

 - Sensitivity and pain when chewing or biting

 - A raised bump or “pimple” on the gums

 - A foul odor or taste in your mouth

 If you experience any of these symptoms, call Fresh 32 Family Dentistry.
 It is crucial for your oral health and general well-being to seek treatment as quickly as possible.
 A dental abscess or tooth infection can have life-threatening consequences if not treated right away.

 What Happens During Root Canal Therapy?

-The goal of root canal treatment at our Mesquite dental office is to remove the infection from deep within your tooth.
+The goal of a root canal at our Mesquite dental practice is to remove the infection from deep within your tooth.